-A PRG does not provide clinical or operational oversight to the professional work being undertaken by a member of the group.
-PRGs do not have any responsibility for the quality or ethical conduct of individual members, except when mandated by legislation or the Codes of Ethics of the RANZCP.
-Some PRGs save documentation from their meetings to My CPD.
-Any such uploads should be de-identified.
+A Balint Group does not provide clinical or operational oversight to the professional work being undertaken by a member of the group.
+Balint Groups do not have any responsibility for the quality or ethical conduct of individual members, except when mandated by legislation or the Codes of Ethics of the RANZCP.